tanlethanh/MLCC/README.md

 ## Setup Coding

 You need somehow to write the code and run it.
-There are 3 common ways to run Python (or ML) code
+There are 3 common ways to work with Python (or ML) code
 - Interactive terminal
 - Python script with VSCode (or any code editor)
 - ML Notebook (Jupiter Notebook or Google Colab)